openego/eTraGo/doc/theoretical_background.rst

 eTraGo fetches the input data from the `OpenEnergy Platform <https://openenergy-platform.org/>`_.
 The data includes electricity and gas grid topology as well as data on energy supply and load for the considered sectors (electricity, gas, heat and e-mobility) and data on additional electrical flexibilities such as Dynamic Line Rating or Demand Side Management.
 More details on the data model can be found in the documentaton of `eGon-data <https://egon-data.readthedocs.io/en/latest/>`_.

 At the moment, there are two scenarios available basing on scenario C2035 of the network expansion plan ([NEP]_), version 2021.
 The base one is called eGon2035.
-To analyse the effect of flexibility option, there is an eGon2035_lowflex scenario available which depicts a lower penetration of flexibilities.
+To analyse the effect of flexibility options, there is an eGon2035_lowflex scenario available which depicts a lower penetration of flexibilities.
 More scenarios are being developed.
-A eGon100RE scenario is being implemented which is characterised by a 100% renewable generation.
+The eGon100RE scenario is being implemented which is characterised by a 100% renewable generation.
 Analog to the scenario above, a eGon100RE_lowflex scenario is available.

 You can see the modelling concepts of the scenarios in the figure below.
 The components marked green have exogenous capacity and endogenous dispatch whereas the components marked in red are optimized endogenously in capacity and dispatch.